 Your startup’s cash is the fuel of its validation journey.
 Go out of it, and your dream is over.
-So, that’s why a cash plan is a non-negotiable item in your to-do list, since day one.
+So, that’s why a cash plan is a non-negotiable item on your to-do list, from day one.

 Well, maybe you rolled your eyes when you read “cash plan”—because you thought about “Balance Sheet”, “Cash Flow Report”, “Income Statement”, “Valuation”, “Cap Table”, and so on.